 Located in the heart of Pittsburgh’s medical and university district, this two-day conference will take place at the Hilton Garden Inn at Pittsburgh University Place and The Peter M. Winter Institute for Simulation, Education and Research in Oakland.

-The target audience for this conference are health professionals – nurses, nurse practitioners, doctors, pharmacists, dentists, dental hygienists, behavioral health counselors and public health workers.
+The target audience for this conference are health professionals – nurses, nurse practitioners, doctors, social workers, pharmacists, dentists, dental hygienists, behavioral health counselors and public health workers.

 The University of Pittsburgh School of Nursing, Institute for Research, Education and Training in Addictions (IRETA), National SBIRT Addiction Technology Transfer Center (National SBIRT ATTC), AIDS Education and Training Center, and the Peter M. Winter Institute for Simulation, Education, and Research (WISER) have joined together to develop this first-of-its-kind conference - engaged in an interprofessional collaboration utilizing state-of-the-art techniques to enhance patient wellness.